Louis Johan Alexander Schoonheyt: Dutch East Indies

 Upon arriving in Batavia in 1931, Schoonheyt was first assigned to a post in Tanah Abang.
 He soon became involved in campaigns to eradicate Malaria, and traveled with the northern light infantry of KNIL in more remote parts of the Indies, spending 1932 and 1933 working as a medic in the area around Boven Digoel.
 He started to style himself an expert on conditions in Digoel and wrote articles and gave lectures about it in 1933 and 1934, many of which praised the camp and portrayed the internees as deeply flawed and deserving of punishment.
 He got married in Weltevreden in December 1934.
 He was also appointed head assistant at the Medical college in Batavia during this time.
 It was in 1935 that he was made camp doctor at the Wilhelmina Hospital at the Boven-Digoel concentration camp.
 He continued to send written accounts of his time there to newspapers and magazines in the Indies and in the Netherlands, accompanied by his photographs.
 While working at the camp he was obsessed with creating an antiseptic environment which would reduce the spread of Malaria and other diseases.
 He also conducted "Anthropological" and physical research on the internees and on local Papuans.
 Meanwhile he praised conditions in the camp as being better than the prisoners deserved, noting the musical orchestras, soccer teams, and other hobbies they could engage in.

 After finishing his tour of duty in the camp, Schoonheyt went on a speaking tour in the Indies and in the Netherlands.
 He also published a book about his experiences in Digoel in 1936, titled Boven-Digoel: het land van communisten en kannibalen.
 As a true believer in the Dutch colonial mission, he portrayed the camp as necessary and attempted to give it a positive spin.
+He dedicated the book to Theo Becking, a former KNIL Captain who had built Digoel and been its first administrator.
 Copies were sent to the internees in the camp; many of them became enraged by its portrayal, and burned or threw out copies, not least because the prisoners themselves were portrayed as pathological.
 It sold very well, and a second edition was released in 1940.

 After leaving Digoel, he returned to Batavia and was appointed the chief doctor at Tanjung Priok, where he remained until 1940.
 At around that time, in 1936, he became a member and prominent donor of the National Socialist Movement in the Netherlands party (NSB), a movement which was becoming increasingly fashionable in Batavia after 1935; leaders of the party from Europe including Anton Mussert and Gerrit van Duyl visited Java.
 Schoonheyt became a committed member, even attending a speech by Adolf Hitler while in Europe.
 While in the Netherlands in 1938 he gave a number of lectures about Digoel, defending it and rallying supporters of the NSB and of a strong colonial policy to ignore calls for its abolition.
 A former Digoel prisoner, Soekaesih, cowrote a pamphlet attacking his claims about conditions there.